Skip banner and navigation tools.

 Start time

-The zero-point of the observations.
+The time zero-point of the observations.
 This is used to scale the x-axis in the plots.
 If this is left blank, the TSTART value of the first event list will be used.
 Accepted time formats are given below.
 If the name is successfully resolved this field will be automatically set to contain the Swift Mission Elapsed Time at which the first observation of your target began.

 Coordinates